james-salafatinos/travelto-page/README.md

 # Travelto.page

 ### Simple textshare, free and easy.
-Share simple text between humans and between computers.
+Share raw text data between humans and between computers.
 Inclusive of computer humans.

 #### To find a page,